Consensys/doc.teku/docs/how-to/stop-vc-when-validator-slashed.md

 # Shut down Teku if any owned validator is slashed

-When enabled, this feature will monitor the validators slashing and shut down the Teku client when any of the owned validator is slashed.
+When enabled, this feature will monitor the validators slashings and shut down the Teku client when any of the owned validator is slashed.

-If any owned validator is slashed,  the Teku client will shut down with exit code `2` (based on the attester and proposer slashing events received through the peer to peer network).
+If any owned validator is slashed,  the Teku client will shut down with exit code `2`.
 When that happens, the Teku client should not be restarted by default because more slashing are likely to happen.
 We recommend restarting the Teku client with the [Doppelganger Detection](./enable-doppelganger-detection.md) enabled.

 :::warning

+The validator slashing detection is an **early access and experimental** feature.
 This feature is imperfect and might fail to detect slashing events rapidly.
 Use it as a last resort option that might prevent validators from being slashed.

 :::

 ## Enable shut down Teku if any owned validator is slashed

-Enable this feature by setting the [`--shut-down-when-validator-slashed-enabled`](../reference/cli/index.md#stop-vc-when-validator-slashed-enabled) option to `true`.
+Enable this feature by setting the `--Xshut-down-when-validator-slashed-enabled` option to `true`.

 :::warning